|Born: August 12, 1988

 |The Pirates obtained Tabata, along with pitchers Ross Ohlendorf, Jeff Karstens and Daniel McCutchen, from the Yankees for Xavier Nady and Damaso Marte.
 The deal was widely characterized at the time, by broadcasters and fans who judge these things entirely by name recognition, as a hosing of Pirates’ GM Neal Huntington in his first significant deal.
 Instead, the deal turned out to be just the opposite.
 While Nady and Marte did little for the Yankees besides get hurt, Ohlendorf, Karstens and McCutchen all had some, albeit inconsistent, success pitching for the Pirates, and Tabata seemingly established himself in the team’s outfield.

 Tabata was very highly regarded from the time the Yankees signed him.
 He was considered to have five tool potential, with good speed, a very good bat with the potential to hit for power, and an above average arm.
 He’s also been dogged throughout his career, particularly since he became a Pirates’ rather than a Yankees’ prospect, with rumors that he’s older than his official age, although there’s never been any supporting evidence.
-The power hasn’t come around yet, but he has a very advanced approach at the plate, which isn’t exactly common on a team that’s been dominated for many years by hitters who just hack blindly away.
-His speed is more good than great, but he’s a very good baserunner and usually a good percentage base stealer.
-He has a propensity for getting infield hits.
-His build is somewhat stocky, so there’s some risk he could start slowing down at a relatively early age.
+The power hasn’t come around, as he tends to be a strong groundball hitter.
+He’s had almost no platoon split.
+When he first came up with the Pirates, he got a lot of infield hits and was a good percentage base stealer.
+Starting in his second season, though, he slowed down considerably, getting fewer infield hits, having far less success as a base stealer, and struggling defensively.
+At different times, some of the trouble seemed to result either from him being out of shape or from nagging injuries.

 Got a lot of attention right away by hitting so well as a 16-year-old in the GCL, with more walks than Ks.